duclm2609/demo-elastic-apm-tracing/README.md

-# Demo Elastic APM in microservice
+# Demo Elastic APM tracing in microservice

 This is a fake Products system which is used to demonstrate using Elastic APM tracing (**APM tracing + log correlation**) in microservice system.